Bream in a salt crust

 Sea bass is of course as good to use, and you might want to experiment with the salt crust dough which some recipes advocate – but just dumping a whole lot of salt over a fish seems so much easier, it’s a no brainer.
 Because as you can gather from the above – baking fish in a salt crust is actually a piece of gateau.
 Getting to eat it is a challenge.

-bream in a salt crustServings: 2Time: just over an hour
+bream in a salt crustServings: 2Time: 1 hour

 - 1 large sea bream, cleaned and gutted but not scaled